JEE Main Important Chemistry formulas

-The Central Board of Secondary Education (CBSE) has released the new CBSE Class 10 science syllabus 2026-27 on the official website at cbseacademic.nic.in.
+The Central Board of Secondary Education (CBSE) has released the new CBSE Class 10 Science syllabus 2026-27 on its official website at cbseacademic.nic.in.
 There are 5 different units in the CBSE Class 10 Science syllabus, and each unit contains important topics for the examination.
 The Science paper is split into three different sections, i.e. Physics, Chemistry and Biology.
 The CBSE Class 10 Science syllabus for Physics, Chemistry and Biology is available in a common PDF.
-Read further to know about the CBSE Science class 10 syllabus, important topics, chapter-wise weightage and exam pattern.
+Students preparing for the CBSE 10th exam must know the CBSE Class 10 Science syllabus, important topics, chapter-wise weightage and exam pattern to score well.

 This Story also Contains